 Lifetime licenses for hunting, fishing and archery are now available to residents who are 65 years or older and those who are 15 years old or younger.
 Click here for an application and detailed information.
 In the office we can sell the 70 and over lifetime licenses only.
 All other licenses must be initially purchased Inland Fisheries and Wildlife.

-The Town of Hiram currently supports two local snowmobile clubs, the Hiram Hill Climbers and the Sacopee Valley Snowdrifters.
-Contact the office for current contact information for the clubs if you are interested in joining or have any questions regarding our local trails.
+The Town of Hiram supports the local snowmobile club, the Sacopee Valley Snowdrifters.
+Contact the office for current contact information for the club if you are interested in joining or have any questions regarding our local trails.
+Link to Facebook page.

 The Town of Hiram offers a General Assistance program for people in need.
 This program provides confidential financial assistance for residents who are having difficulty meeting basic needs for housing, utilities, food, fuel oil etc. as defined by local ordinance and state statute, MRSA 22 part 5 Chapter 1161.